fsharp/fsharp.org/foundation/logo.md

  * [PNG, Lighter variant, 100x100, Transparent Background](/img/logo/fsharp100mclight.png)
  * [PNG, Darker variant, 100x100, Transparent Background](/img/logo/fsharp100mcdark.png)

-These versions can be used to create logos for projects, companies, or solutions which either use F# in their implementation or are specifically intended for use from F#.

 The preferred font for use with the logo is [Rajdhani](https://www.google.com/fonts/specimen/Rajdhani), an open source typeface.

+The F# Software Foundation logo for F# is an asset of the F# Software Foundation, and as with other assets, ownership of the logo will be transferred to the F# Software Foundation once it is legally established.

-Usage of the logo for any other purpose is not allowed without prior approval and permission from the F# Software Foundation.
-For more information or to get permission for other scenarios, please contact the F# Software Foundation at [fsharp@fsharp.org](mailto:fsharp@fsharp.org).
+Usage of the logo is allowed, provided that the logo remains unchanged and the logo is used in a way that is supportive of the mission statement of the F# Software Foundation.
+Do not alter the color, proportions or the image.